A truck rammed a Michigan synagogue with more than a hundred children inside. Here’s what we know

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Emma Tucker, Elizabeth Wolfe, Hannah Rabinowitz and Holmes Lybrand contributed to this report.
+CNN’s Brian Abel, Zoe Sottile, Emma Tucker, Elizabeth Wolfe, Hannah Rabinowitz, Holmes Lybrand, and Joel Williams contributed to this report.